CARE ACT 2014

 An important factor in the sustainability of a deferred payment agreement will be any future care and support needs someone might face.
 The local authority and the person concerned should consider allowing flexibility for changes in circumstance, including possible escalations of needs, when deciding how much someone should defer.
 The local authority and the person concerned should factor any potential changes in circumstances into their considerations of sustainability.

 When agreement has been reached between a person and the local authority as to how much they want to defer, the local authority must ensure this is clearly and unambiguously set out in the deferred payment agreement.
-See also Section 15, Making the Agreement and a sample deferred payment agreement co-produced by the Department of Health and Social Care and the sector is also available.
+See also Section 15, Making the Agreement.

 The amount being deferred should be reviewed on a regular basis to ensure the deferred amount does not exceed the equity limit.
 The local authority should have particular regard to the amount deferred as it approaches the equity limit.